payingattention/linkjs/README.md

 LinkJS configures modules into a URI structure, then provides path-based routing and request/response messaging between them.
 In the browser, Link will intercept link clicks and form submits to hashed URIs, then route it as a message through the structure to compose a response which can be inserted into the DOM.
-Also, URIs which point to remote locations (any available http service) will automatically run as Ajax calls, allowing code to make calls to remote, local, or in-process functionality without knowing the difference.
+Also, URIs which point to remote locations will automatically run as Ajax calls, allowing code to make calls to remote or in-process functionality without knowing the difference.

 See the [LinkShUI CLI](https://github.com/pfraze/linkshui) for an example application.
 Currently, [LinkMachine](https://github.com/pfraze/linkmachine) is the primary focus of development.